 Also, always question who you’re dealing with.
 Salespeople won’t always use the word “timeshare” to describe a presentation.
 Instead, they might refer to a timeshare presentation as a “tour” or “gift opportunity.”
 If someone offers you something for free, say no and stay firm, no matter how many times you have to say it.

 If you’ve already booked your vacation and have to attend the presentation to get a deal, you’re probably dreading the experience.
 Although the presentation will require some effort on your part, there’s no need to let it bring you down.
 If you know what to expect and are aware of their tricks, you can survive the presentation and get your gift without making a purchase.
-Here’s how to leave a timeshare presentation with your wallet intact:
+Here’s how to leave a timeshare presentation with your wallet intact and remain timeshare-free:

 - Don’t engage with the salespeople: A timeshare salesperson will try to be your best friend.
 They’ll ask questions about your likes, dislikes and dreams.
 They’ll try to relate to you, and they might even show you pictures of their kids.
 Don’t fall for their trap.
 Resist answering and asking questions as much as possible, and simply sit and listen.
 The more you talk, the harder it will be to end the presentation and leave.
 Also, if they know a lot of personal information about you, they can use that info to try to manipulate you or make you feel guilty.
 If they insist you give them a phone number or email, make something up.

 - Set your alarm: Set your stopwatch or the alarm on your phone for the agreed-upon time.
 If the presentation is supposed to last 90 minutes, let them know about 15 minutes before the “end” that you’ll be leaving soon and would like your gift.
 Don’t expect the salesperson to end the presentation at 90 minutes, as they’ll likely continue the pitch until they make a sale.
 Be ready to get up and leave without saying a word if necessary, and don’t worry about being rude.